llSourcell/Drone_Flight_Controller/README.md

 #### Enable Networking on VM

 - **VMWare**: The default setting should work.
-To verify, with the VM runnning, go to the Virtual Machine menu > Network Adapter.
+To verify, with the VM running, go to the Virtual Machine menu > Network Adapter.
 NAT should be selected.
 - **VirtualBox**:
   1. In the VirtualBox Manager, go to Global Tools (top-right corner) > Host Network Manager.
   2. Create a new Host-only Network.
 You can leave the default settings, e.g. Name = "vboxnet0", Ipv4 Address/Mask = "192.168.56.1/24", and DHCP Server enabled.